EdgarAllenExile/nvim.config/README.md

 | Grapple | Mark and Find Files | config/tools/grapple.lua |
 | Roslyn | .NET Language Server | config/languages/roslyn.lua |

+## Mini.Everything

+I feel like I should probably go through everything that mini does

 ## Other Language Things

 Will need to install a LISP language server or similar if you want to use CONJURE.
 VALE is possible to use, but it annoyed me so I stopped.